oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

    according to the rules of the type.
 For example, a Verifier can check whether a credential contains all required claims and whether the claims are selectively disclosable.
+ * Wallets can use the metadata to display the credential in a way that is consistent with the Issuer's intent.

 Type Metadata can be retrieved as described in (#retrieving-type-metadata).